 This program last app.
 45 minutes.

 The GT-MU-1D has great cross-country mobility.
-This vehicle can go over swamps, sand and snow.
+This vehicle can go over swamps, sand, and snow.
 It can be also used in mountainous terrain.
-Maximum altitude where it can operate is 4 650 m above the sea level.
+The maximum altitude where it can operate is 4 650 m above the sea level.

 This light armored vehicle has a crew of two, including commander and driver.
 It can carry 8 to 10 troops in the rear troop/cargo area.
 Passengers enter and leave the vehicle via rear doors.
-Also there are roof hatches for observation, firing and emergency exit.
+Also, there are roof hatches for observation, firing an emergency exit.

 The GT-MU is unarmed.
 However, there are some firing ports provided for the occupants to fire their individual weapons.

 The GT-MU-1D is powered by a GAZ-5441.10 turbocharged diesel engine, developing 173 hp.
 The original GT-MU was powered by a ZMZ-71 petrol engine, developing 115 hp.
 This vehicle has a 4-speed manual gearbox.
 This vehicle can operate at the temperature range from -50°C to +40°C.

 This light armored vehicle has a watertight body and is fully amphibious.
 On water, it is propelled by its tracks.
 Amphibious speed on water is 5-6 km/h.